 Should the tools we mentioned above fail to work accordingly, then we’d like to recommend another one known as Snadboys Revelation.
 It’s a weird name for a password recovery tool, but as usual, we do not care about names if the program works as advertised.

-Now, we tested this bad boy for a few days and can say for certain what it works quite well, even better than expected.
+We tested this bad boy for a few days and can say that it works well, even better than expected.

-We’ve come to enjoy this tool because it works similarly to BulletsPassView where the user must drag an icon over the password box to reveal the password inside.
-It’s quite capable, and as such, folks who are in need should give it a spin.
+We’ve come to enjoy this tool because it works similarly to BulletsPassView, where the user must drag an icon over the password box to reveal the password inside.
+It’s pretty capable, and as such, folks who are in need should give it a spin.

 Download Snadboy’s Revelation via Softpedia.

-Now, as you can see, we didn’t have a lot to say for each tool because they are all basics with little to no settings area.
+As you can see, we didn’t have much to say for each tool because they are all basics with little to no settings area.
 Just install and get your password, and that’s about it, to be honest.

 What does an asterisk mean in the password box?

 An asterisk in the password box typically means that the characters you are typing are being hidden from everyone else.
 So if you are typing your password, and somebody is looking at your screen over the shoulder, they would know the password.
 So the asterisk ensures nobody sees it.
 Some password boxes offer a reveal function that momentarily displays the password.
 So ensure that nobody is looking at your screen when using it.